liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 file for the album entity.

-By defining the entity's container model, several methods are generated that we can use to obtain the children elements of a folder, or in this case, songs of an album.
+By defining the entity's container model, several methods are generated that we can use to obtain the children entities of a parent, or in this case, songs of an album.

-Next, we'll define children elements of a folder for the Recycle Bin framework.
+Next, we'll define children entities of a parent for the Recycle Bin framework.

-#### Step 2: Manage Children Elements of Folder
+#### Step 2: Manage Children Entities

-Configuring the moving/restoring of folders to/from the Recycle Bin is very similar to what we've already learned for entrie.
-However, because the folders hold children elements, we'll need to define them as well.
+Configuring the moving/restoring of parent entities to/from the Recycle Bin is very similar to what we've already learned for single entities.
+However, because the parents hold children entities, we'll need to define them as well.
 In the case of the Jukebox portlet, after configuring the Recycle Bin for albums, we'll need to configure the albums' songs as well.

-For the Jukebox portlet, managing the albums dependents is done in the [AlbumLocalServiceImpl](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class in the `moveDependentsToTrash()` and `restoreDependentsFromTrash()` methods.
+For the Jukebox portlet, managing the album dependents is done in the [AlbumLocalServiceImpl](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class in the `moveDependentsToTrash()` and `restoreDependentsFromTrash()` methods.